thinkshout/thinkshout/blog/_posts/2017-03-03-thinkshout-at-the-2017-ntc.md

 date: 2017-03-03 13:00:00
 image: https://thinkshout.com/assets/images/17ntc_header.jpg
 header-image: /assets/images/blog/17ntc_header.jpg
-header-image-alt: "See You at the NTC!"
+header-image-alt: "See You at the NTC"
 ---

 The Nonprofit Technology Conference is just around the corner, and we’re hard at work making those final preparations for our trip to D.C.